-The civil engineering design course ENGI-8700 is intended to expose students to, and educate them in, the professional practice of civil engineers in society.
+The civil engineering design course ENGI-8700 is intended to expose students to, and educate them in, the professional practice of design and creative solving by civil engineers in society.
 Students in their final semester before graduation have the theoretical and academic foundation required to practice but require exposure to, and mentoring from, those with experience.
 In this way the course repeats an age old tradition of apprentice-like contact education, providing continuity and knowledge transfer across generations.